12 Determinants and Eigensystems

 Let \{ \lambda_{1}, \dots, \lambda_{k} \} be a set of distinct eigenvalues for \mathbf{A}.

-If \{ (\lambda_{1}, \mathbf{x}_{1}), \dots, (\lambda_{k}, \mathbf{x}_{k}) \} is a set of eigenpairs for \mathbf{A}, then \{ \mathbf{x}_{1}, \dots, \mathbf{x}_{k} \} is a linearly independent set.
+Theorem 12.1 If \{ (\lambda_{1}, \mathbf{x}_{1}), \dots, (\lambda_{k}, \mathbf{x}_{k}) \} is a set of eigenpairs for \mathbf{A}, then \{ \mathbf{x}_{1}, \dots, \mathbf{x}_{k} \} is a linearly independent set.
+That is, the eigenvectors associated with different eigenvalues

-If \mathcal{B}_{i} is a basis for N (\mathbf{A} - \lambda_{i} \mathbf{I}), then \mathcal{B} = \mathcal{B}_{1} \cup \dots, \cup \mathcal{B}_{k} is a linearly independent set.
+Theorem 12.2 If \mathcal{B}_{i} is a basis for eigenspace N (\mathbf{A} - \lambda_{i} \mathbf{I}) of \lambda_{i}, then the union of all basis vectors \mathcal{B} = \mathcal{B}_{1} \cup \dots, \mathcal{B}_{k} for all eigenspace is a linearly independent set.